wejlab/jlabwiki/docs/lab_meeting.md

-# Johnson Lab Meeting
+# Lab Meeting

 Lab meeting is held on Thursdays from 10-11:30 AM Eastern.
-To join, log onto [Evan’s Zoom meeting](https://rutgers.zoom.us/j/97277795433?pwd=o1EUvCraBVK39XfDZdr85h9fVzfFu0.1).
+To join, log onto Evan’s Zoom meeting (See Slack for link).

 ## Instructions for presenters
 Lab meetings are assigned according to a rotation schedule of lab members ordered by topic.